ashesh-0/Disentangle/README.md

 in notebook depending upon whether I do model.eval() or not, it might make sense to train a model without batch normalization.

+The validation loss is quite bumpy and training loss is quite smooth.